Title: Clinical Associate Professor of Surgery

 Location: Church Hill, Tennessee, United States

-Richard Michalik, Clinical Associate Professor of Surgery at East Tennessee State University School of Medicine, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in the field of cardiology.
+Richard Michalik, Clinical Associate Professor of Surgery has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in the field of cardiology.

 With a heart of gold and a steady hand, Dr. Michalik has had an outstanding career as a cardiac surgeon.
-Currently serving as a clinical associate professor of surgery at the Tennessee State University School of Medicine since 1985, he has been consistently dedicated to health care.
+He served as clinical associate professor of surgery at the Tennessee State University School of Medicine from 1985 until 2018.
 His previous positions include performing cardiac surgery for the East Tennessee Cardiovascular Surgery Group in Kingsport from 1985 to 2004 and serving as an associate surgeon for the Emory University School of Medicine from 1980 to 1982.
 In preparation for his career, Dr. Michalik earned a Bachelor of Arts from Northwestern University and a Doctor of Medicine from the University of Pittsburgh as well as certification from the American Board of Surgery and the American Board of Thoracic Surgery.

 Dr. Michalik had been inspired to pursue cardiovascular surgery by his mother, who worked at the University of Pittsburgh.
 He met doctors through her, ultimately deciding he wanted to enter the field of healthcare and has greatly enjoyed his career.
 He has had fantastic experiences and fondly remembers a month-long teaching trip to China as well as time spent at the Henrietta Edelstein Children’s Hospital.